 The discovery of conserved genetic pathways whose manipulation via genetics and diet can lead to tremendous increases in lifespan, stress resistance, and prolonged health in a variety of different animals raises the prospect that pharmacological agents can be identified to achieve the same outcomes.
 A number of potential candidates have been identified, but recent work in mice indicates that specific drug effects may be highly dependent on genetic background.
 The Caenorhabditis Intervention Testing Program (CITP) addresses this concern by creating a consortium of labs to systematically test a broad array of bioactive compounds for their effects on longevity and other biomarkers of aging across a broad set of nematode species.
 Our collaborative research team has developed innovative approaches that allow a variety of high-throughput, high-precision assays of lifespan and healthspan.

 The CITP uses a diverse set of strains from three hermaphroditic Caenorhabditid species (C. elegans, C. briggsae, and C. tropicalis) obtained from the Caenorhabditis Genetics Center for our experiments.
-Strains from these species were chosen based on their large genetic diversity, geographic isolation, and behavior during experimentation.
+Strains from these species were chosen based on their large genetic diversity, geographic isolation, and ease of manipulation.

 A major focus of the CITP's work across the three labs has been creating reproducible data.
 Each lab follows the same Standardized Operating Procedures, utilizes the same equipment, and obtains the same lot numbers of reagents and compounds.
 Additionally, the same frozen stocks of nematodes originally obtained from the Caenorhabditis Genetics Center are shared amongst the three institutions.